 This study has demonstrated that regular staff meetings, when properly structured and culturally responsive, can significantly enhance organizational effectiveness in an Arab high school in Israel.
 The findings extend previous research by documenting the specific mechanisms through which meetings influence belonging, peer learning, and teaching quality in a culturally distinctive educational context.

-Perhaps most significantly, the study illustrates how organizational structures can serve as bridges between cultural identity and professional innovation, challenging the false dichotomy between cultural preservation and educational advancement.
+Perhaps most significantly, the study illustrates how organizational structures can bridge cultural identity and professional innovation, challenging the false dichotomy between cultural preservation and educational advancement.
 By integrating cultural traditions with contemporary professional practices, the bi-monthly staff meetings created spaces where Arab educators could simultaneously honor their cultural heritage and enhance their professional capabilities.

 This integration suggests a promising approach for educational leadership in minority contexts—one that views cultural identity not as a barrier to overcome but as a resource to leverage for organizational and professional development.
 By designing organizational structures that explicitly value cultural knowledge while promoting professional growth, educational leaders can potentially enhance both cultural vitality and educational excellence simultaneously.